-Donning a sculptural statesmanlike presence and a dancer’s grace, especially when set in motion by summer breezes, this distinctive Kurt Bluemel selection grows narrowly upright.
-The pendulous grayish green ribbons comprise a low, 2 ft. high mounding clump that launches stiff stems with plum-colored seed heads and feathery, see-through panicles.
-Still showy in November, both foliage and lofty inflorescences adopt cozy sun-kissed golden yellow and amber fall colors.
+Donning a stately sculptural presence and a dancer’s grace, especially when roused by summer breezes, this first-class Kurt Bluemel selection grows narrowly upright.
+The pendulous grayish green ribbons comprise a low, 2 ft. high mounding clump that launches firm stems with plum-colored seed heads and feathery, veil-like panicles.
+Still compelling in November, both foliage and lofty inflorescences adopt cozy golden yellow and amber fall colors.

 Size: 7' 0" – 8' 0" high x 3' 0" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 - Molinia caerulea ssp. arundinacea ‘Cordoba’

 - Molinia caerulea ssp. caerulea ‘Strahlenquelle’

 - Molinia caerulea ‘Dauerstrahl’

 - Molinia caerulea ‘Moorhexe’